bw

 Bike ride to the beach in Hoi An

-After arriving by train to Da Nang, we were picked up and driven to Hoi An, which is a short drive of just under half an hour.
-There we stayed in a fantastic hotel with pool and garden area, and of course there was also a restaurant, breakfast and pool bar.
-Here we were to stay for 3 days without any official planning.
-Hoi An is a small city in Vietnam with only 100.000 inhabitants, so it was nice to get a little away from the million city.
+After arriving by train in the city of Da Nang, we were picked up and driven to Hoi An, which is a short drive of just under half an hour.
+There we stayed in a fantastic hotel with a pool and garden area, and of course there was also a restaurant, breakfast and pool bar.

 One of the days we borrowed bikes at the hotel and cycled to the beach.
 My bike was way too small because they are not used to seeing people at 189 cm in Vietnam at all, so it could not be adjusted to my height.
 That’s why I often got my knees up in the handlebars during the bike ride.
 In addition, the bike did not have functional gears, so it was just a matter of getting a flow in the bike so that you did not have to go up and down in speed.